About the Team

 About the Role

 Research Fellows will conduct research into open and important questions that bear on AI governance.
-We are interested in candidates from a range of disciplines, who have a demonstrated ability to produce excellent research and care deeply about the long-run impacts of AI.
+We are interested in candidates from a range of disciplines who have a demonstrated ability to produce excellent research and who care deeply about the lasting impacts of AI, in line with our mission.
 The role would offer significant research freedom, access to a broad network of experts, and opportunities for collaboration.

 We are committed to supporting the work of Research Fellows by offering research freedom, expert guidance, funding for projects, productivity tools, limited obligations on one’s time, access to a broad network of experts and potential collaborators, and opportunities to communicate one’s research to policymakers and other audiences.